-Applications must be received no later than July 15, 2010.
-Successful applicants will be notified after the annual meeting of the Foundation, which normally takes place in the second week of November.
-An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Philadelphia, PA, November 18-21, 2010.
+Applications must be submitted electronically, including the letters of reference, and received no later than July 15, 2011.
+Successful applicants will be notified after the annual meeting of the Cromwell Foundation, which normally takes place in the second week of November.
+An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Atlanta, GA, November 10-13, 2011.

 Cromwell Book Prize

 The William Nelson Cromwell Foundation awards annually a $5000 book prize for excellence in scholarship in the field of American Legal History by a junior scholar.
 The prize is designed to recognize and promote new work in the field by graduate students, law students, post-doctoral fellows and faculty not yet tenured.
 The work may be in any area of American legal history, including constitutional and comparative studies, but scholarship in the colonial and early national periods will receive some preference.
-The prize has been awarded in the past to “first books.”
-This year it is limited to such books.
+The prize is limited to “first books,” i.e., works by a junior scholar that constitute his or her first major undertaking.
 Books that are not first books are eligible for the Reid Prize described below.
 Doctoral dissertations and articles have their own separate competition.

 The Foundation awards the prize on the recommendation of the Cromwell Prize Advisory Committee of the American Society for Legal History.
 The Committee will consider books published in the previous calendar year.
 The Society will announce the award after the annual meeting of the Cromwell Foundation, which normally takes place early in November.

-In 2009 the Cromwell Book Prize was awarded to Rebecca M. McLennan, for The Crisis of Imprisonment: Protest, Politics, and the Making of the American Penal State, 1776-1941, published by the Cambridge University Press in 2008.
-Professor McLenann’s book also won the Reid Prize.
+In 2010 the Cromwell Book Prize was awarded to Margot Canaday, for The Straight State: Sexuality and Citizenship in Twentieth-Century America , published by the Princeton University Press in 2009.
 The committee’s citation read as follows:

 For a brief description of the Foundation, see above Cromwell Fellowships.

 Three prizes will be awarded – one for a book, one for an article, and one for a dissertation.
 The Committee will accept nominations from authors, dissertation advisors, publishers, or anyone else.
-Nominations for this year’s prizes should include a resume of the author and be accompanied by a hard copy version of the work (no electronic submissions, please) sent to each member of the relevant subcommittee and postmarked no later than May 31, 2010:
+Nominations for this year’s prizes should include a resume of the author and be accompanied by a hard copy version of the work (no electronic submissions, please) sent to each member of the relevant subcommittee and to John Gordan, postmarked no later than May 31, 2011:

 Professor Christian McMillen (Book Subcommittee)